 The AA setting is a quality verse performance setting, meaning personal preference.
 If you don’t mind losing FPS and like crisp images rendered, crank it up.
 You are using video power to achieve higher quality.

-If you have ever wondered how some people get those photo-realistic razor-sharp images for Flickr. there are a couple of ways, once of which is cranking up the AA.
+If you have ever wondered how some people get those photo-realistic razor-sharp images for Flickr. there are a couple of ways, one of which is cranking up the AA.

-Antialiasing Transparency is another quality of render setting, personal preference.
-The 2X is higher than MultiSample and of course 4X, 8x, etc are all higher quality settings.
+Antialiasing Transparency is another quality of render setting, I consider it a personal preference.
+The 2X is higher than MultiSample and of course, 4X, 8x, etc are all higher quality settings.
 For lower power video cards you want a low setting or turn off the feature.

 Don’t be afraid to play with these settings.
 If you want to know more about what these settings do, see my old Graphics Tweaking for Second Life.

-Change the settings, start the viewer, look at the performance (Ctrl-Alt-1 a toggle, again to turn off).
+Change the settings, start the viewer, and look at the performance (Ctrl-Alt-1 a toggle, again to turn off).
 Use the setting that works best for your computer.
 All the parts make for a complex balancing act.
-Slow RAM and fast video requires a different setup then fast RAM and limited video RAM.
+Slow RAM and fast video require a different setup than fast RAM and limited video RAM.

-You aren’t going to break anything changing the NVIDIA or viewer settings.
-You may have more or less viewer crashes and better or worse performance.
+You aren’t going to break anything by changing the NVIDIA or viewer settings.
+You may have more or fewer viewer crashes and better or worse performance.

 Also, you have to do this for each viewer on your system.
 So, if you run Linden Main, Bento, and others you have to do this for each viewer.

-If you are running a laptop on battery, these setting will eat battery.
+If you are running a laptop on battery, these settings will eat the battery.
 They are designed for being connected to the power grid.
 If you need to extend battery time, change the power setting away from Performance to power saving.

 Your best bet is to set your graphics driver to “let the application decide” and *not* force *any* setting on *any* viewer.